t0mpr1c3/tesco/claude-vm/README.md

 Let's get set up with Claude in WSL locally and try to run VScode in it.
 If that doesn't work well, we can try VMware.

 The basic idea is that we are going to install a Linux VM in WSL, and from there spin up a secure sandbox (called a microVM) every time we want to run Claude.
 Each instance of Claude runs from inside its own sandbox.
 By default the sandboxes have restrictive permissions so that Claude only has access to a specified work directory.

 First, you'll need to install WSL2.
 You'll need to open an IT ticket for permissions on a TESCO machine.
 Then follow the instructions below.

-When you have got the NixOS VM properly set up, Claude Code should run automatically in the console when you start it up using one of the methods described in https://github.com/t0mpr1c3/claude-microvm/blob/main/README.md
+When you have got the NixOS VM properly set up, Claude Code should run automatically in the console when you start up an instance using one of the methods described in https://github.com/t0mpr1c3/claude-microvm/blob/main/README.md

 Authenticate using method 1 (by logging in via a URL).
 I will set my email to automatically forward emails from Anthropic to you.

 To change Claude's settings, edit `~/.claude/settings.json` in the NixOS VM.

 The point of the microVMs is that they are lightweight sandboxes to run Claude instances in.
 By default, Claude only has access to `$WORK_DIR` and its subdirectories, and requires explicit authorization for external access through any kind of port.
 You can of course override these defaults.
 This should be done by whitelisting, i.e. only allow explicit exceptions to the defaults, whether or not you run Claude with `--dangerously-skip-permissions`.

 Claude is not a trusted entity.
 I recommend that all external access including to your file system is read-only.
 This may slow down your workflow a tiny bit, but it will stop Claude from bricking your computer and deleting the repo.

 ## Instructions